The problem: “Repairing disk errors” Windows 10 loop

 ✦ Create a bootable USB

 Step 1.
 Install and launch AOMEI Backupper.
 Connect a USB drive to your computer.
-Click "Home" > "Tools" (or the icon that stands for "Tools") and select “Create Bootable Media”.
+Click "Tools" and select “Create Bootable Media”.

 Step 2.
 In the pop-up window, choose bootable disc type and click “Next”.
 It is recommended to choose Windows PE so that you can access full functions of AOMEI Backupper.